golemhq/golem/docs/source/installation.md

 ## Create a Virtual Environment

 It is recommended to install Golem and its dependencies in a [virtual environment](http://www.virtualenv.org/en/latest/) instead of globally.
-To do that, follow this steps:
+To do that, follow these steps:

 ### Install Virtualenv